Mordechai Kahana: Syria

-Since 2011 he heads a group of Israeli businessmen and American Jews who travel to the Syrian refugee camps to provide humanitarian aid to Syrian Civil War refugees.
+Since 2011 he has headed a group of Israeli businessmen and American Jews who travel to the Syrian refugee camps to provide humanitarian aid to Jews in Syria.
+Syrian Civil War refugees.
 He paid for Senator John McCain's trip to war-torn Syria.

 In 2014, Kahana assisted in the rescue and extraction of one of the last remaining Jewish families in war-torn Syria.
 With his assistance, the family was brought to Israel.

 Kahana also worked for the sake of the Jobar Synagogue in Damascus, through agreements with opposition elements in the country.

 In 2015, Kahana aided the efforts to return Canadian-born Israeli citizen Gill Rosenberg, who had left for Syria in order to join the Kurdish rebels in their fight against ISIS.

 That same year, Kahana assisted in the extraction of the last Jewish family in Aleppo, Syria, via Turkey, to Israel.

 In 2016, Kahana directed the efforts to save the many ancient religious articles from the Central Synagogue of Aleppo.
 For this effort, Kahana raised donations and directed the operations on the field, collecting the many scrolls and books from the ancient synagogue.

 In 2016, Kahana, with the "Amaliah" organization, brought sick Syrian children from Quneitra to Israeli hospitals, and sent them back, after they were cured, with medical equipment and medicine.

 Afghanistan

 In October 2021, Kahana arranged a flight for Zablon Simintov to evacuate him from Afghanistan.
-Simintov initially refused to leave because he didn't wanted to grant his wife a decree of divorce, but later accepted and was rescued by Kahana's security company along with 30 Afghan women and children.
+Simintov initially refused to leave, allegedly because he didn't wanted to grant his wife a decree of divorce, but later accepted and with Rabbi Mendy Chitrik of the Alliance of Rabbis in Islamic States a divorce was arranged and he was rescued by Kahana's security company along with 30 Afghan women and children.